Montreuil-sur-Mer

 Montreuil-sur-Mer (/fr/, lit.
 'Montreuil on Sea'; Montreu-su-Mér or Montreul-su-Mér; Monsterole) is a subprefecture in the Pas-de-Calais Department in northern France.
 Though commonly called by this name since at least the twelfth century, it was legally known as Montreuil until 31 December 2022.
 It is located on the Canche river, not far from Étaples.
 The sea, however, is now some distance away.
 Montreuil-sur-Mer station has rail connections to Arras and Étaples.

 History

 Montreuil-sur-Mer is surrounded by notable brickwork ramparts, constructed after the destruction of the town by troops of Habsburg emperor Charles V in June 1537.
-These fortifications pre-date the extensive fortification of towns in northern France by Sébastien Le Prestre de Vauban in the 17th century.
+These fortifications pre-date the extensive fortification of towns in northern France by Sébastien Le Prestre de Vauban in the 17th century, and include a separate defensive redoubt, the Citadel of Montreuil-sur-Mer.